About me

 Chasing monkeys

-I specialised in Asian colobines, whose gentle nature is so strikingly different from the strict hierarchical societies of the pig-tailed and long-tailed macaques, Hamadryas baboons and chimpanzees I knew from AAP.
+After obtaining my BSc, I volunteered at Stichting AAP for a year as an animal caretaker (Spain) and observation assistant (The Netherlands), before I got accepted into the MSc Primate Conservation at Oxford Brookes University.
+Here I specialised in Asian colobines, whose gentle nature struck me as so different from the strict hierarchical societies of the pig-tailed and long-tailed macaques, Hamadryas baboons and chimpanzees I knew from my internship time.
 Still very little is known about the behaviour and minds of colobines.
 As folivorous (leaf-eating) monkeys, colobines spend most of their days foraging and digesting.
-Compared to frugivorous primates, there is not much drama going on, which causes them to be a bit of a forgotten primate group in behavioural research.
-So for my final project, I decided to study the behaviour repertoire of the Germain’s Langur (Trachypithecus germaini), carried out a conservation education program with a complimentary children’s book to help protect Cambodia’s primates.
+Compared to frugivorous primates, there is not much drama going on, which made them to be a bit of a forgotten primate group in behavioural research.
+So for my final project, I decided to study the behaviour repertoire of the Germain’s Langur (Trachypithecus germaini).
+I also carried out a conservation education program with a complimentary children’s book to help protect Cambodia’s primates.

 Animal ethics and the Anthropocene